ThaMaster/2d-game-idea/README.md

 - **General Game:** Make the environemnt tiles have multiple layers such as a base terrain layer, detail layer, and more.
 - **General Game:** Fix the scaling of the tilemap.
 - **General Game:** Make it possible to save the character and all the gear that is in inventory/equipped.
-- **General Game:** Make the game run smoothly and become more reliable, oh god...
-- **General Game:** Make the camera follow the player and not be fixed.
-- **General Game:** Implement collisionboxes/hitboxes.
 - **General Game:** Figure out how the players different currencies will be stored, updated and accessed.

 ---